-Off label uses of aripiprazole include an adjunctive treatment for patients with comorbid psychotic disorders and substance use disorders.
+Off-label uses of aripiprazole include an adjunctive treatment for patients with comorbid psychotic disorders and substance use disorders.
 It may also have a role in treating psychosis and agitation associated with dementia; however, aripiprazole may increase the risk of cerebrovascular stroke and cognitive decline in this patient population.
 Aripiprazole may additionally be used to treat delirium and apraxia of eyelid opening with blepharospasm in Parkinson disease.

 Aripiprazole is increasingly replacing first-generation antipsychotics due to its improved side effect profile.
 The regulation of dopamine neurotransmission in aripiprazole has resulted in decreased motor and metabolic side effects as compared to other typical and atypical antipsychotic medications, thus making aripiprazole a valid alternative for patients struggling with persistent side effects or low efficacy of their current drug.
-Aripiprazole has shown to decrease psychiatric hospitalization rates, reduce symptoms of tardive dyskinesia, improve cognitive function, and reduce cardiovascular risk factors, lipid plasma concentrations, and prolactin.
+Aripiprazole has been shown to decrease psychiatric hospitalization rates, reduce symptoms of tardive dyskinesia, improve cognitive function, and reduce cardiovascular risk factors, lipid plasma concentrations, and prolactin.
 It has also restored sexual function and decreased alcohol craving in patients with dependence.

 Aripiprazole may be administered with or without food and is available in oral tablets, disintegrating tablets (10 mg and 15 mg), oral solution, and intramuscular (IM) injections for acute symptoms and long-acting IM injections.
-The immediate-release injection (9.75 mg/1.3 mL), however, was discontinued in the U.S. Oral dosing ranges from 5 mg to 30 mg/kg/day and is available in 2 mg, 5 mg, 10 mg, 15 mg, 20 mg, and 30 mg tablets.
+However, the immediate-release injection (9.75 mg/1.3 mL) was discontinued in the United States.
+Oral dosing ranges from 5 mg to 30 mg/day and is available in 2 mg, 5 mg, 10 mg, 15 mg, 20 mg, and 30 mg tablets.
 Both oral and IM routes of administration have similar steady-state serum concentrations and symptom management.
 The half-life of oral administration is approximately 75 hours.
 Steady serum concentration doses (based on 15 to 30 mg per day) should occur at approximately 14 days, and therefore it may take up to two weeks to fully assess tolerability.
 Reaching maximum plasma concentration in patients using depot injections will take place after 5 to 7 days.
 The long-acting injectable formulation is available in 300 mg or 400 mg prefilled syringes and is administered monthly in patients with the potential for poor medication adherence.
 The clinician must establish the patient's oral tolerability for aripiprazole before beginning IM medication.
 It is also important to continue oral aripiprazole for 14 days during the initiation of long-acting IM therapy.

 Aripiprazole lauroxil is the prodrug of aripiprazole and is available as a long-acting intramuscular injection (1064 mg, 441 mg, 662 mg, or 882 mg) that can be administered every 4 to 6 weeks and requires a three-week oral medication overlap.